-So, I’ve met some of the people from the Sitemaps team a few times and when I was in Boston I had a chance to grab lunch with two of the Sitemaps engineers where I shamelessly asked for an interview and they agreed.
+I’ve met some of the people from the Sitemaps team a few times.
+When I was in Boston, I had a chance to grab lunch with two of the Sitemaps engineers.
+I shamelessly asked for an interview, and they agreed.

 I wanted to kind of do a different spin on Sitemaps information by looking at what about Sitemaps was different for and specific to bloggers.
-Of course, I asked some general questions to be nosy. ;-) Read on to find out what the differences are for bloggers, whether or not using Sitemaps can hurt your indexing (as claimed by some) and to find out why Fiesta Giles is hanging out at the Seattle Google offices.
+Of course, I asked some general questions to be nosy.
+Read on to find out what the differences are for bloggers and whether or not using Sitemaps can hurt your indexing (as claimed by some).
+You’ll also find out why Fiesta Giles is hanging out at the Seattle Google offices.

 Q&A with Google Sitemap Engineer Vanessa Fox

-RAE: Thanks a lot for doing this interview.
-I know from meeting you in person several times now that you, as well as your team, are dedicated to making Sitemaps the best product possible.
+Rae: Thanks a lot for doing this interview.
+I know from meeting you in person several times now that you, as well as your team, dedicate themselves to making Sitemaps the best product possible.
 Let’s start off by assuming not everyone knows what Google Sitemaps is all about.
-Why was the Sitemaps project created and how does using it help individual site owners as well as Google and how do you see Sitemaps developing over the next year or so?
+What was behind the Sitemaps project being created and how does use of it help individual site owners as well as Google and how do you see Sitemaps developing over the next year or so?

 VF: Google Sitemaps helps us communicate better with webmasters.
 Overall, this two-way communication between Google and webmasters can help improve sites across the web and make them more accessible through Google, which ultimately helps Google users get the best search results.